Jeffery Matthews

-Jeffery Matthews is a British artist, specialising in postage stamp design.
+Jeffery Edward Matthews (3 April 1928 – 24 April 2023) was a British artist, specialising in postage stamp design from 1959 to 2007.
 He conceived the Machin definitive series' colour palette in the mid-1980s.

 Biography

+Early years

+Jeffery Edward Matthews was born on 3 April 1928 in London, England.
+At Brixton School of Building he learnt painting, decorating, interior design study, heraldry and letter typography, and with his friend Alan Harmer graphic design.

-During his interior design study, Matthews was taught heraldry and letter typography.
-He then became an illustrator and created logotypes, graphic and typographic designs for public administration, firms and book covers.
+Forming a design studio with Alan Harmer who died in 1953, he then became an illustrator and created logotypes, graphic and typographic designs for public administration, firms (packaging for example) and book covers.
 He diminished these activities during the 1990s.

+Stamp design

 At the end of the 1950s, Matthews registered to the Council of Industrial Design, which proposed graphic artists to client entities.
 In 1959, he was amongst the designers the Council proposed to the Post Office; the British postal administration was looking for the design of two stamp series to mark its 300th anniversary.
+Matthews' project went up to submissions to Queen Elizabeth II.
 He was then regularly invited to propose stamp projects.
 His two first postage stamps were issued in 1965 for the 20th anniversary of the United Nations.

+Matthews was regularly commissioned projects for stamps.
+From 1965 to 1998 nineteen issues (47 stamps and two sheet borders illustrated), and two miniature sheets in 2005 and 2007.
+His designs were chosen for six royal events and three philatelic ones: London 1980 International Stamp Exhibition stamp (one of the very few contemporary British stamps printed in intaglio) and the 150th Anniversary of the Penny Black mixing Queens Victoria and Elizabeth II head on the Machin definitive design.

+His skills for heraldry permitted him to propose four stamps for the Welsh Assembly in 1978, that went unissued after the result of the 1979 Welsh devolution referendum.
+Nevertheless his skills were noted by the Post Office which entrusted him with three heraldic issues starting with four stamps for the Quincentenary of the College of Arms in 1984, four for the Order of the Thistle in 1987 and five for the Order of the Garter in 1998.

+His final commemorative stamp works were the design of two minisheets for the 2005 End of Second World War and the 40th Anniversary of the Machin stamp series.